 In April 2017 we had a great time in Lisbon and Porto, working with teachers from ESTA Portugal and making lots of new string teaching friends.
 We heard some lovely playing from students there and enjoyed the food and wine of this beautiful country!
 Try our new Portuguese duet here.

-In March 2017 we presented four workshops to Dutch string teachers in Orvelte, Drenthe, in the north-east of The Netherlands, looking at the teaching ideas and pieces in our books, and playing a range of our ensemble pieces.
-Two wonderful teachers – Marijn Drolsbach and Petra Flipse – have sent us their Dutch translations of songs from our Starters books, and kindly agreed that we can post these on our website (here).
+In March 2017 we presented workshops to Dutch string teachers in The Netherlands, looking at the teaching ideas and pieces in our books, and playing a range of our ensemble pieces.
+Two teachers – Marijn Drolsbach and Petra Flipse – kindly sent us their Dutch translations of songs from our Starters books, and these are now on our website (here).
 We also arranged two Dutch children’s songs for duet and string ensemble – download them free here!

 ‘Thank you for the most outstanding workshop in Kentisbeare yesterday.
 We all had a lovely time, and all the students I taught today were full of enthusiasm for what they had learnt and had told all their teachers!
 You are both an inspiration to teachers and pupils, and the whole afternoon was such fun!’